AdobeDocs/analytics-platform.en/help/integrations/bv.md

 [Adobe Brand Visibility](https://experienceleague.adobe.com/en/docs/llm-optimizer/using/home){target="_blank"} is a generative AI-first application for Generative Engine Optimization, designed to help brands enhance their visibility, accuracy, and influence in AI-driven search environments.
 Brand Visibility provides insights into brand presence in AI-generated answers, offers prescriptive content recommendations, and automates optimization fixes.

 AI has become a primary discovery channel.
-LLM agents, such as ChatGPT, Claude, Copilot, and Perplexity, crawl brand content.
+Large language model (LLM) agents, such as ChatGPT, Claude, Copilot, and Perplexity, crawl brand content.

 >[!PREREQUISITES]
 >